OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 **Course Identifier**

 Give your course an ID.
-The Course ID field allows you to create an organizational system for your courses.
+The Course Identifier field allows you to create an organizational system for your courses.
 IDs can have both numbers and letters.
 Use this field to align with an external identification system, or create your own.

 **Course Title**